imfing/hextra/exampleSite/content/docs/guide/latex.md

 #### MathJax

-Alternatively, you can use [MathJax][mathjax] to render math expressions.
-To use it instead, add the following to the configuration `hugo.yaml` file:
+Alternatively, you can use [MathJax][mathjax] to render math expressions:

 ```yaml {filename="hugo.yaml"}
 params: